sketchplugins/plugin-directory/README.md

 - [Resize Commands](https://github.com/angistudio/sketch-resize-commands), by ANGI studio: A Sketch plugin that lets you resize and reposition objects by using simple arithmetic commands, like `b+20,lr+20`.
 Multiple objects are supported.
 - [Rotate Artboard Orientation](https://github.com/mmilano/sketch-rotate-artboards), by Michel Milano: Rotate the orientation of an artboard - from portrait to landscape, and vice versa.
 - [Rotator](https://github.com/pberrecloth/rotator-sketch-plugin), by Peter Berrecloth: Rotate objects at preset amounts
+- [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.
 - [San Francisco UI Font Fixer](https://github.com/elethom/sketch-sfui-font-fixer), by Elethom Hunter: Adjusts font, character spacing, line height for labels using San Francisco font.
 - [Sass Colors](https://github.com/arshad/sketch-sass-colors), by Arshad Chummun: Displays colors as preconfigure Sass variables for Sketch.
 - [Save with Device Frame](https://github.com/redgell/save-with-frame), by redgell: Sketch Plugin to generate pngs of artboards wrapped in a phone skin.